Towards zero bugs

 Date and time handling and formatting.
 Be extra careful to test code that does anything with dates or times.
 If the code is performing some kind of calculation on a date/time value, try to test it with a variety of inputs and ensure that it always produces a correct result date/time.
 Also, test that it works in a different time-zone.
 To do this locally, you can temporarily change your system time-zone, re-load your application and re-test the date/time feature.

 Numeric values, such as currency.
 As with dates/times, thoroughly test any aspect of your application that operates on numbers, and especially locale-specific numbers such as currency values.
+Also check if you might receive a numeric value as a string and need to convert it to an appropriate numeric type before using it.

 Load testing.
 Does the system break down when large number of items are passed through it?
 Substitute a fake data-source with thousands or even millions of records and see if the application can handle that load.